-The three examples of progressions are all involving smooth movements and therefore they work so good.
-It not always that shifting to another chord via a slash chord works that well.
-Sometimes that is no perfect changes.
+The four examples of progressions are all involving smooth movements.
+It's not always that shifting to another chord via a slash chord works that well.
+Sometimes there is no perfect changes.
 Like C/D# ... this should be nice between C and D but there is no chord shape that makes the transition smooth and the bigger changes in finger positions, the less likely there is for the progression to sound great.

-By using more of the slash chords in the diagrams above you may find other progressions that work well.
+By using more of the slash chords in the diagrams above you may find other progressions that also work.